davemo88/ggez-multiplayer/README.md

 On the client, you have to do all the usual ggez stuff as well as handle server updates and send input to the server.

 ## test
-To test, run the server and then run the client.
+To test, run the server e.g.
+`$ cargo run --manifest-path server/Cargo.toml`
+Then run the client passing `player_name` and `game_id` e.g.
+`$ cargo run --manifest-path client/Cargo.toml -- player_one new_game`
 The client and server print all incoming messages.
 Hit `A` on the keyboard in the game client to send a message to the server, which will respond.